Decorative neutral curve divider

 Don’t take the advertised OTE at face value.
 During your interview, you need to investigate whether that number is realistic.
 One of the most important questions you can ask is, “What percentage of the sales team hit or exceeded their OTE last year?”
 If the answer is low, it could mean the quotas are unrealistic.
 You should also ask about the commission structure, how quotas are set, and if there’s a cap on earnings.
 For an even more honest perspective, try to connect with current or former employees on LinkedIn to ask about their experience.

-Red Flags to Look Out For in an OTE Offer
+OTE Red Flags to Watch For

 Be cautious of OTE figures that seem wildly high for the role or industry.
 Some companies inflate these numbers in job postings simply to attract more candidates.
 An unrealistically high OTE is a major red flag because it often signals that quotas are unattainable.
 This can lead to a high-pressure environment, quick burnout, and high employee turnover.
 If a company can’t give you clear, straightforward answers about how their commission and quota systems work, consider it a warning.
 A solid company will have a well-defined structure and be happy to explain it to you.